ComScore

 Best for Roaming Amid Wildflowers

-As one of the best state parks, Anza-Borrego’s claim to fame lies in its massive footprint of over 600,000 acres.
-The springtime wildflower gardens are a top draw as are the multi-colored sunsets at Font's Point.
+As one of the best state parks, Anza-Borrego’s claim to fame lies in its massive, 600,000-acre footprint.
+The springtime wildflower gardens are a top draw as are the multi-colored sunsets at Font’s Point.
 You might want to map out your trip starting in the northwest of the Borrego Springs area at the Anza Borrego visitor center, which was cleverly built underground for cooling efficiency in the hot summer months.
 Here you can get up to speed on the best roads, trails and tips on where to venture out.

-best camping spots in california malibu creek state park
+best camping in california: malibu creek state park

 Best for Celeb Sighting (Maybe)